Step 1. Enable Access to Cloud Storage

 How to get started and connect ChaosSearch to your storage buckets and objects.

-After ChaosSearch is deployed—either as a free-trial deployment, proof-of-value (POV) deployment, or production deployment—you will have a domain name, tenant account and password, and an external ID for your ChaosSearch environment.
+After ChaosSearch is deployed, you will have a domain name, tenant account and password, and an external ID for your ChaosSearch environment.
 You need these details to log in for the first time.

 Log in to ChaosSearch

-If you're the primary user at your site, connect to the ChaosSearch console at the domain name for your deployment following the instructions in your setup email.
+Connect to the ChaosSearch console at the domain name for your deployment following the instructions in your setup email.
 Log in using your ChaosSearch account and password.
-(You can skip the Account ID field as the tenant user; only subaccount users must supply that field.)
+(If you are the primary/tenant user, skip the Account ID field.
+Subaccount users must supply the account ID for the environment.)

-When you log in as a primary/tenant account, the system usually displays the Storage area with a list of cloud-storage buckets that have been configured for access by the ChaosSearch role, and any object groups that have been created to index content within those buckets.
-(Subaccount users could be configured to start with other pages like Search Analytics for example.)
+The Storage page usually opens by default.
+If cloud storage access has already been set up, the page displays a list of cloud-storage buckets configured for access by the ChaosSearch role, and any object groups that have been created to index content within those buckets.
+(Users could be configured to start with other pages like Search Analytics for example.)

 Storage Buckets and ChaosSearch Role Credentials

-If you do not see your buckets (or any buckets) on the Storage page, the cloud access credentials might not have been specified for the deployment.
+If you do not see any cloud storage buckets in the left menu of the Storage page, the cloud access credentials might not have been specified for the deployment.

 To check and provide credentials, you must be logged in as the tenant user.